The year on record.

 After a 13 year hiatus, Errorsmith is back, and he’s bringing a kaleidoscope of wonderfully weird beat machinations in tow.
 From robot rap bass opener ‘Lightspeed’ through the ‘Township Funk’-esque title track to the techno skitscatskadoo of ‘My Party’, Superlative Fatigue is the opposite of tired hyperbolics.
 It’s a formidable and welcome return, sure to fuel booty shakes for many moons to come. – GH

 A Flame My Love, A Frequency

 French multi-instrumentalist Colleen, whose Captain of None came in third on our favourite LPs of 2015 list, ascends to the top once more.
 This time she’s traded in her signature viola da gamba for Moog pedals, and Critter and Guitari synthesisers on A flame My Love, A Frequency.
 A suite of beautifully delicate electronics, its heart-rending eight-tracks feel like the score to an eighties Studio Ghibli aqua love story you never knew existed. – GH

 To Be Held In A Non Position

 As much as any other on this list, To Be Held In A Non Position is an album that deserves to be listened to the whole way through.
 Sure, the LP has tracks which could top our favourite 12”s list if released as singles, especially seen in the glittering, celestial builds of ‘Everything Is Ending’ or the basement ready drum freakouts of ‘Love Song For A Hammer’.
-But dicing the LP up into bite-sized digestibles would defeat the point – in its entirety To Be Held In A Non Position transforms into something far greater than the mere sum of its parts.
+But dicing the LP up into bite-sized digestibles would defeat the point – in its entirety To Be Held In A Non Position transforms into somethin greater than the sum of its parts.

 That To Be Held In A Non Position culminates a year when Asquith’s label released over 30 quality dance records makes it even more impressive. – GH